angep72/angep72/README.md

 # 👋 Hi, I'm Pauline Ange Umunyana

 ## 🚀 About Me
 I'm a junior developer with a passion for building web applications using React.
-I'm constantly learning and exploring new front-end technologies to enhance my skills and contribute to exciting projects.
+I'm constantly learning and exploring new front-end technologies to enhance my skills and contribute to exciting projects..

 ## 🛠️ Technologies & Tools
 - **Frontend:** React, JavaScript, HTML, CSS